MicrosoftDocs/cpp-docs/docs/c-runtime-library/reference/calloc.md

 ## Remarks

-The `calloc` function allocates storage space for an array of `num` elements, each of length `size` bytes.
+The `calloc` function allocates storage space for an array of *number* elements, each of length *size* bytes.
 Each element is initialized to 0.

 `calloc` sets `errno` to `ENOMEM` if a memory allocation fails or if the amount of memory requested exceeds `_HEAP_MAXREQ`.
 For information on this and other error codes, see [errno, _doserrno, _sys_errlist, and _sys_nerr](../../c-runtime-library/errno-doserrno-sys-errlist-and-sys-nerr.md).